daattali/beautiful-jekyll/2018_readings.md

 2. Given the complexity of marine dispersal dynamics, do you think that we as a field should adopt the Bradburd et al approach for characterizing population structure?

-3. Given the potential for high variance in reproductive success, overlapping generations, and a combination of continuous and discrete population structure, how should we sample for population studies? (across space and across cohorts)
+3. Given the potential for high variance in reproductive success, overlapping generations, and a combination of continuous and discrete population structure, how should we sample for population studies (across space and across cohorts)?

 ## Week 7 (April 13):